Is it better to hand wash your car?

 When comparing a hand wash vs. a touchless car wash, the difference comes down to chemicals vs. friction.
 A touchless car wash uses high-pressure water and very strong detergents to "melt" dirt away.
 While this avoids brush scratches, those harsh chemicals can eventually dry out your trim and strip your wax.

 A machine wash with spinning brushes is often the most dangerous for your clear coat.
 These brushes are rarely cleaned and act like a dirty mop hitting your car at high speeds.
+Even an automatic car wash may seem convenient, but it often cannot match the care and safety of a proper manual process.
 For those who care about the value of their vehicle, a manual car hand wash is always the winner.
 It provides a deeper clean without the risk of mechanical damage.

 While you are focusing on the outside, do not forget about interior detailing.
 A truly clean car involves both a pristine exterior and a vacuumed, conditioned cabin.
 Balancing both is what separates a basic wash from professional car detailing.